-Registration is now open for participation in this faculty writing group.
+Registration for Spring 2021 is now open.
 Please note – we only have a few spaces available, so register soon!
-(Registration below)

 “I should be writing…” Balancing research and writing to present and publish with classes, office hours, service requirements, faculty meetings, and a myriad of other responsibilities often makes it difficult for faculty to progress projects as quickly and efficiently as they would like.
 Works like “How to Write a Lot” from Paul Silva and “Writing Your Journal Article in Twelve Weeks (2nd ed): A Guide to Academic Publishing Success” by Wendy Belcher have many suggestions on how to establish and maintain good writing habits.
 One such habit that frequently appears in the literature is that of the writing group.
 A writing group can assist the writer with both an accountability framework and a support system.

 The Center for Teaching and Learning (CTL) will be sponsoring a controlled, faculty-guided writing group for Fall2020 designed to provide faculty the opportunity for focused, structured, supervised writing and collaboration time with like-minded peers.
 Each participant should expect to make significant progress toward the completion of articles, book chapters, grant applications, and/or other publishable projects.
 You are a good candidate for participation if you have data collected for your article, book, or study, and now need time, space, accountability, and readers to foster productive writing strategies to complete your writing.
 Participants must clear their schedules, make a commitment to attend all work sessions for the Fall, and submit a work plan in advance of the first meeting.
 The writing group(s) will be interdisciplinary and may contain individuals with different product goals.
 Participants should plan to have a product (or products) to share before and during scheduled sessions and be prepared to read/comment on/and support others in the group.